10 Tips – Picking the Right Style of Yoga for Your Anxiety

 Restorative & slow paced yoga classes

 These types of classes may appear under names such as Restorative, Iyengar, Kundalini, Sivananda or Yin yoga.
 Hatha yoga classes, depending on who’s teaching them, may also be a slow paced class.
 These styles of yoga can still be mentally and physically challenging, and hugely beneficial to many people.
 However the anxious mind tends to wander when it is held in a position of stillness for a long period of time, or simply find it too difficult or boring.
 For example some poses may be held for 2-5 minutes which is not ideal for a newcomer to yoga with anxiety.
 Not only does it require strength and commitment, but it also requires the strong meditative ability to keep your focus on your breath and how your body is feeling.
 The objective of the yoga poses (asanas) is to achieve ‘sthira’ and ‘sukha’ (steadiness and ease), which is not easy for the anxious mind who often finds it difficult enough to sit still, let alone in a challenging yoga pose.
-Some of these more philosophical types of yoga veer away from the physical practice, incorporating yoga traditions such as mantra, scripture readings, chanting etc as well as a strong emphasis on long periods of meditation or breathing exercises.
+Some of these more philosophical types of yoga veer away from the physical practice, incorporating yoga traditions such as mantra, scripture readings, chanting etc as well as Charlie teaching in Indiaa strong emphasis on long periods of meditation or breathing exercises.
 Again, these can be hugely beneficial and joyful to the more seasoned yoga practitioner, however it requires a lot of understanding and experience in the ancient teachings, philosophy, and more advanced objectives of yoga.

 The basis of physical yoga lies in Patanjali’s Eight Limbed Path.
 This begins with moral do’s and don’ts (which are largely neglected in most yoga classes) before moving on to the more physical aspects of yoga poses and breathing exercises.
 From there the practice develops the ability to concentrate on one point, focus for long periods of time, leading to meditation and eventually enlightenment.